DarthMotzkus/fixchecksum_md_sfc/README.md

 ## Usage

-Place ROM files in the same directory as the script and run:
+Place ROM files in the script directory or subdirectories and run:

 ```bash
 python run.py
 ```

-The script will scan the directory and automatically:
+The script will recursively scan the directory and all subdirectories to:
 1. Detect ROM type (Genesis or SNES)
 2. Validate ROM header
 3. Calculate correct checksum